quanwatson/techtheworld-homelab/security/validation-checklist.md

 # Security Validation Checklist (Per Phase)

-This checklist is used to validate security posture as the lab evolves through its lifecycle.
+This checklist is used to validate security posture as the homelab evolves through its lifecycle.
 Each phase builds on the previous one.

 A phase is considered **complete only when all applicable checks pass**.
+Items that are not yet applicable should remain unchecked until implemented.

 ---

-## Phase 1 — Baseline Network & Isolation
+## Phase 1 — Baseline Network & Isolation (Active)

 **Objective:** Ensure the lab is safely isolated from the home network and internet exposure is controlled.

 ### Network Isolation
-- [ ] Lab traffic is isolated from the home network by a firewall boundary
+- [x] Lab traffic is isolated from the home network by a firewall boundary
-- [ ] Double NAT is intentional and documented
+- [x] Double NAT is intentional and documented
-- [ ] No inbound access from the internet to internal lab networks
+- [x] No inbound access from the internet to internal lab networks
-- [ ] Default deny rules exist at the perimeter
+- [x] Default deny behavior exists at the perimeter

 ### Firewall & Routing
-- [ ] Outbound internet access is explicitly allowed
+- [x] Outbound internet access is explicitly allowed
-- [ ] No implicit inbound rules exist
+- [x] No implicit inbound rules exist
-- [ ] Firewall configuration is backed up or documented
+- [x] Firewall configuration is backed up or documented

 ### Validation Evidence
-- [ ] Topology documented in `network/topology.md`
+- [x] Topology documented in `network/topology.md`
-- [ ] Build journal entry recorded for baseline isolation
+- [x] Build Journal entry recorded for baseline isolation

 ---

-## Phase 2 — Network Segmentation & Trust Zones
+## Phase 2 — Network Segmentation & Trust Zones (Partially Active)

 **Objective:** Establish explicit trust boundaries using VLANs and firewall policy.

 ### VLAN Architecture
-- [ ] VLANs are defined with clear purpose and risk level
+- [x] VLANs are defined with clear purpose and risk level
-- [ ] IP subnets do not overlap
+- [x] IP subnets do not overlap
-- [ ] Default deny exists between VLANs
+- [x] Default deny exists between VLANs
+- [ ] Multiple internal VLANs implemented (beyond LAB)

 ### Inter-VLAN Controls
-- [ ] All inter-VLAN traffic requires explicit firewall rules
+- [x] Inter-VLAN traffic requires explicit firewall rules
-- [ ] No “any-to-any” rules between internal VLANs
+- [x] No “any-to-any” rules between internal VLANs
-- [ ] Justification exists for every allowed flow
+- [ ] Justification exists for every allowed inter-VLAN flow

 ### Trust-Zone Validation
-- [ ] Trust-zone matrix is defined and reviewed
+- [x] Trust-zone matrix is defined and reviewed
-- [ ] IOT VLAN has no access to MGMT or LAB
+- [ ] IOT VLAN has no access to MGMT or LAB (not yet implemented)
-- [ ] MGMT VLAN access is tightly restricted
+- [ ] MGMT VLAN access is tightly restricted (not yet implemented)

 ### Validation Evidence
-- [ ] VLAN plan updated in `network/vlan-plan.md`
+- [x] VLAN plan updated in `network/vlan-plan.md`
-- [ ] Trust-zone matrix updated in `security/segmentation.md`
+- [x] Trust-zone model documented in `security/segmentation.md`

 ---

-## Phase 3 — Switching & Layer 2 Integration
+## Phase 3 — Switching & Layer 2 Integration (In Progress)

 **Objective:** Ensure segmentation is preserved at the switch level.

 ### Switch Configuration
+- [x] Managed switch identified and documented
 - [ ] Trunk ports explicitly defined and documented
 - [ ] Access ports assigned to correct VLANs
 - [ ] No unused ports left active